Sarah Ferguson: Charity work

-Since her marriage to Prince Andrew, and continuing after the divorce, Sarah has been involved with a number of charities.
+Since her marriage, and continuing after the divorce, Ferguson has been involved with a number of charities.

-In 1990, Sarah became patron of the Teenage Cancer Trust.
-She has since opened most of the charity's various units, including those at Middlesex Hospital, University College London, St James's University Hospital, Cardiff University Hospital and Royal Marsden Hospital.
-Sarah began her work with people suffering from motor neurone disease in the 1990s.
+From 1990 until 2025, Ferguson served as patron of the Teenage Cancer Trust.
+Over those years, she opened many of the charity's specialist units, including those at Middlesex Hospital, University College London, St James's University Hospital, Cardiff University Hospital and Royal Marsden Hospital.
+She began her work with people suffering from motor neurone disease in the 1990s.
 In her capacity as patron of the Motor Neurone Disease Association, she promoted fundraising campaigns for research about the disease and later became president of the International Alliance for ALS.
 To help and support those affected by drug misuse, she joined therapy sessions at the Chemical Dependency Centre and was later made their patron.
-In 1993, Sarah founded Children in Crisis, a children's charity focused on education and grant making to international programmes.
-Sarah serves as founder and life president.
-She founded the charity after meeting a young cancer victim named Anya during her visit to Poland in 1992.
+In 1993, Ferguson founded Children in Crisis, a children's charity focused on education and grant making to international programmes.
+She serves as founder and life president.
+She founded the charity after meeting a young cancer victim named Ania during her visit to Poland in 1992.

-In December 1994, Sarah went to the US to take part in a fundraising event for Peace Links and to launch her own charity, Chances for Children, in the US.
+In December 1994, Ferguson went to the US to take part in a fundraising event for Peace Links and to launch her own charity, Chances for Children, in the US.
 Her decision to launch a fundraising event for her charity in the US was criticised by the British press, who claimed that through her Budgie the Little Helicopter series she was "expected to earn 400 million pounds over the next five years, with 3 million pounds a year going into her royal pocket" despite her promise to donate part of her earnings to charity.
-The claims were denied by Sarah's representative, and she later responded to the criticism by saying, "What you all must understand is that the Budgie books were produced in 1987.
+The claims were denied by Ferguson's representative, and she later responded to the criticism by saying, "What you all must understand is that the Budgie books were produced in 1987.
 That's when I gave a large percentage to charity. ...
 And maybe after costs, after the animation is made, after everything else and the popcorn and everything else, then perhaps in five to ten years, maybe I might receive a little bit of my percentage, and that I hope will be at that time going back into Chances for Children".
 "Little Red", the doll that was used as a logo for her American charity, later inspired her to write a series of books named after the doll.
 The proceeds from selling the doll also went to Chances for Children.